steevLP/JS-Server-Framework/readme.md

 Since it also handles web socket request it can be used as real coss side server

 # Documentation
-You do not realy need much to get your Server Running!
+You do not really need much to get your Server Running!
 Basicly all you need, is the Packet Structur and the the know how, how to create events.

 ## Packets